Nicki Minaj Fires Back At Miley Cyrus & Everyone Had To Know This Was Coming

-Nicki Minaj may not be spending Queen Radio honoring queens like Harriet Tubman anymore, but she is definitely still engaged with all things involved with being a queen.
+Nicki Minaj may not be spending Queen Radio honouring queens like Harriet Tubman anymore, but she is definitely still engaged with all things involved with being a queen.

 Especially when a certain court jester has perhaps forgotten her place.